2303A52012/AIAC-LAB/README.md

 This repository contains all the **laboratory assignments (experiments)** submitted for the subject **AI Assisted Coding**.

-Each assignment is submitted as a **single PDF document** following the official format prescribed by the department.
+Each assignment is submitted as a **single PDF/WORD document** following the official format prescribed by the department.

 ---